Vundela-Naveena/playwright-web-test-starter/README.md

 - Try running in different browsers: set `projects` in `playwright.config.js`
 - Capture screenshots on failure (see commented code in the config)
 - Commit and push changes to GitHub to show activity

----

-**All the best!** This repo is intentionally simple so you can upload it now and improve it gradually.